 Though the loss of the tanneries was a blow to Peabody's economy, the city has been able to compensate, in part, by other forms of economic development.
 In 1930, the Eastman Gelatin Corporation took over the American Glue Company factory on Washington Street to produce the gelatin used in Kodak film.
 Eastman was a boon the city during the Great Depression, and the factory continues to operate today.
 Centennial Industrial Park, which was developed by the Peabody Community Development Authority in the mid-1980s, is the headquarters of many medical, technological and manufacturing firms.
 The retail industry has thrived in Peabody since the opening of the North Shore Mall in 1958, which was then the largest shopping center in New England.

 But Peabody's main resource continues to be its people.
 Every September the city celebrates the diversity of its heritage with the annual International Festival in Peabody Square, where thirty-six nationalities and cultures are represented through exhibits, art, and cuisine.
-In April 2009, Forbes Magazine listed the City of Peabody as Number 19 on its list of most livable cities in America, signifying that Peabody remains a vibrant and flourishing community.
+In 2012 we were among the 100 Best Cities to Live by Money Magazine and in April 2009, Forbes Magazine listed the City of Peabody as Number 14 on its list of most livable cities in America, signifying that Peabody remains a vibrant and flourishing community.

 George Peabody, the international financier and father of modern philanthropy, was born in South Danvers in 1795.
 Peabody had to leave school at the age of 11 to work and help support his family.
 Because of his lack of schooling, Peabody's desire to provide access to education became the foundation of his philanthropic philosophy.
 Following the war of 1812, Peabody started a wholesale dry goods company based in Baltimore, Maryland, then a major hub for trade and commerce.
 By the 1830s, he had transformed the company into a mercantile banking empire based in London.
 Peabody's vast earnings enabled him to donate more than $7 million to museums and educational institutions in England and America.